 Now we move onto the intermediate level of SSL validation.
 It involves a manual vetting process that usually includes the certificate authority contacting the organization that requested the SSL certificate and sometimes even some further research.

 Lastly, we have the professional level of SSL validation.
 Extended validation involves a full background check of the organization.
 First and foremost, the certificate authority will verify that the organization actually exists and is legally registered as a business, present at the address they specified.
 While taking the longest and costing the most, this level of SSL validation is the most trustworthy.

 If you have ever visited a website and seen the URL turn green, then they have an Extended Validation SSL.

 Installing SSL on cPanel

-For installing the SSL service on cPanel, the below steps must be followed:
+To install the SSL service on cPanel, the below-mentioned steps must be followed:

 - Creating an email account under the domain name

 Create an email account under your domain name

 As the first step, we will create an email account to set this account as the base email address for configuring the SSL certificate.
 This email address will be used for receiving the verification emails and the certificate which will be sent from the Certificate authority (CA).
 Also, we will use this email account when we want to generate the CSR code.